mbenfowler/rockPaperScissors/README.md

 - getting comfortable with ternary and spread operators

 #### Challenges:
-- absolute positioning is always a challenge.
-I could not for the life of me figure out how to consistantly place the human emoji over the fighter they had chosen.
+- Absolute positioning is always a challenge.
+In particular, `getBoundingClientRect()` wasn't acting quite as expected.
-- i'm still shaky on preventDefault and stopPropagation.
-Personal to-do added to experiment more with those.
+- I'm still shaky on preventDefault and stopPropagation.
+I've added a personal to-do to read and experiment more with those.